 If you are allergic to a medicine, the doctor may tell you to stop taking it.
 Never stop taking a medicine without first talking with your doctor.

 If the condition is due to an infection, you may be treated with an antibiotic or anti-parasitic medicine.

 Sometimes, you may need corticosteroids (anti-inflammatory medicines).

 The disease often goes away without treatment.
 If treatment is needed, the response is usually good.
 However, relapses can occur (the disease comes back), especially if the condition does not have a specific cause and requires treatment with corticosteroids.

 A rare complication of simple pulmonary eosinophilia is a severe type of pneumonia

 called acute idiopathic eosinophilic pneumonia.

-David C. Dugale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Denis Hadjuliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.